Unicorn (UWU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Unicorn Historical Price

-According to the latest data gathered on Unicorn live price page, the current price of Unicorn is 0USD.
-The circulating supply of Unicorn(UWU) is 16.00B UWU , giving it a market capitalization of $1.20M.
+According to the latest data gathered on Unicorn live price page, the current price of Unicorn is 0.00007106USD.
+The circulating supply of Unicorn(UWU) is 16.00B UWU , giving it a market capitalization of $1.14M.

 The Unicorn Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UWU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.